LucasHoffSchmidt/LucasHoffSchmidt/README.md

 My name is Lucas Hoff Schmidt.

 My journey in software development began with creating an endless runner game in C# using Unity as a solo developer.
-This experience ignited my passion for coding, and I've been expanding my knowledge ever since.
+This experience ignited my passion for creating, and I've been expanding my knowledge ever since.

 ## Project Highlights
 ### Adventures of Chirpie